airshipit/shipyard/docs/source/API_action_commands.rst

     Prevents concurrent site modifications by conflicting
     actions/workflows.
 #.
 Preflight checks
-    Ensures all UCP components are in a responsive state.
+    Ensures all Airship components are in a responsive state.
 #.
-Get design version
-    Uses Deckhand to discover the latest committed version of design for the site.
-#.
 Validate design
-    Asks each involved UCP component to validate the design.
+    Asks each involved Airship component to validate the design.
 This ensures that the previously committed design is valid at the present time.
 #.
 Drydock build
     Orchestrates the Drydock component to configure hardware and the